Skip to main content

 Research Interests & Areas

-19th-21st-Century Spanish Literature and Culture, Narrative, Religion, Medicine and Literature, Spanish Influenza, "Fringe" discourses
+19th-21st-Century Spanish Literature and Culture, Narrative, Religion, Literature and Medicine

 Ph D